Image taken from the front cover of The Ambivalent Internet by Whitney Phillips and Ryan M. Milner.

 VICE: For those who haven't read it, give the elevator pitch for your book.

-Professor Whitney Phillips: We were trying to show how digital media can help and harm, bring together and push apart, make you laugh and make you angry all at the same time, especially as the book was being written when the presidential election was unfolding.
+Professor Whitney Phillips: We were trying to show how digital media can help and calm, bring together and push apart, make you laugh and make you angry all at the same time, especially as the book was being written when the presidential election was unfolding.
 We really wanted to show how everything that allows people to communicate in a positive, pro-social, democratic way can also be used to really hinder democratic participation and make the internet an inhospitable place for those who want to express themselves.

 Are there any ways to get past that problem?